giraldiego/NOIR/SETUP.md

 All other MCM settings can be configured as you like, or depending on extra mods you’ve installed.

 **-----Save your game now, open your inventory and close it.-----**

+At this point, because you haven't started Requiem scripts yet, some people say you could use this save as a template for future games and avoid to have to configure the MCM again.
+Some people say it will break the game.
+YMMV so decide that for yourself.

 ### Requiem (wait until Requiem tells you it is ready)